bluenote-1577/skani/README.md

 4. **Efficient database search**.
 Querying a genome against a preprocessed database of >65000 prokaryotic genomes takes a few seconds with a single processor and ~6 GB of RAM.
 Constructing a database from genome sequences takes a few minutes to an hour.

-##  Updates

-### v0.1.0 released - 2023-02-07.

-We added new experiments on the revised version of our preprint (Extended Data Figs 11-14).
-We show skani has quite good AF correlation with MUMmer, and that it works decently on simple eukaryotic MAGs, especially with the `--slow` option (see below).

-#### Major

-* **ANI debiasing added** - skani now uses a debiasing step with a regression model trained on MAGs to give more accurate ANIs.
-Old version gave robust, but slightly overestimated ANIs, especially around 95-97% range.
-Debiasing is enabled by default, but can be turned off with ``--no-learned-ani``.
-* **More accurate aligned fraction** - chaining algorithm changed to give a more accurate aligned fraction (AF) estimate.
-The previous version had more variance and underestimated AF for certain assemblies.

-#### Minor

-* **Small contig/genome defaults made better** - should be more sensitive so that they don't get filtered by default.
-* **Repetitive k-mer masking made better** - smarter settings and should work better for eukaryotic genomes; shouldn't affect prokaryotic genomes much.
-* **`--fast` and `--slow` mode added** - alias for `-c 200` and `-c 30` respectively.
-* **More non x86_64 builds should work** - there was a bug before where skani would be dysfunctional on non x86_64 architectures.
-It seems to at least build on ARM64 architectures successfully now.

 ##  Install

 #### Option 1: Build from source